Stretch Marks : Causes, Prevention, Treatment

 Laser Treatment for Stretch Marks

 By far the most effective treatment for stretch marks are laser treatments.
 Used by many dermatologists on both prominent and faded stretch marks, laser stretch mark removal is a holistic solution to reduce their appearance from the inside out.
-The laser treatment helps boost new collagen production, which is damaged when stretch marks form.
-When the skin makes new collagen, the stretch marks fill in, tighten, contract and are reduced in size and depth.

-In dark red or pink stretch marks physicians utilize vascular lasers to direct their focus on swollen or damaged blood vessels within the stretch marks.
+In dark red or pink stretch marks, physicians utilize vascular lasers to direct their focus on swollen or damaged blood vessels within the stretch marks.
 When the vasculature within the stretch marks is removed, the stretch marks fade and become much more difficult to see.
 Laser stretch mark removal treatments typically require multiple sessions.

-Five Distinct Phases of Laser Treatement
+Five Distinct Phases of Laser Treatment

 Phase #1 – Color blending: When stretch marks are formed,

-- The stretch mark may contain an excess of pigment making cells (melanocytes) that cause the stretch mark to become darker than the surrounding skin;
+• The stretch mark may contain an excess of pigment making cells (melanocytes) that cause the stretch mark to become darker than the surrounding skin;

-- The stretch mark may contain an excess of vascularization that causes the stretch mark to become purple, red or pink.
+• The stretch mark may contain an excess of vascularization that causes the stretch mark to become purple, red or pink.

-- The stretch mark may be devoid of either a) or b) and may therefore be lighter than the surrounding skin.
+• The stretch mark may be devoid of either a) or b) and may therefore be lighter than the surrounding skin.

-- Depending on a, b, or c, a special serious of treatments will blend the color to match the surrounding skin.
+• Depending on a, b, or c, a special serious of treatments will blend the color to match the surrounding skin.

 Phase #2 – Collagen remodeling – Converts the stretch mark collagen into healthy collagen